Jayson Castro: 2007 Southeast Asian Games

 Castro was a part of the Philippine national team in the 2007 Southeast Asian Games basketball tournament.
 The Philippines won the gold medal without losing a game.

 2013 FIBA Asia Championship

 Jayson Castro was part of the Philippine team who won the silver medal in the 2013 FIBA Asia Championship.
 He was part of the FIBA Asia Mythical Team.

 Castro averaged better than 11 points in nine games for Gilas Pilipinas.
 He was brilliant in the last two games, scoring 17 points in the semifinal victory over South Korea and 18 in the gold medal game against Iran.

 2015 FIBA Asia Championship

 Jayson Castro once again proved to be the Asia's best point guard after he was named to the Mythical Five for the second straight FIBA Asia Championship.

-He has been the Gilas Pilipinas main gunner in the tournament, with his partnership with naturalized player Andray Blatche proving to be a formidable duo on the offensive end.
+He has been the Gilas Pilipinas main gunner in the tournament, with his partnership with player Andray Blatche proving to be a strong duo on the offensive end.

 The Philippines finished 2nd in the 2015 FIBA Asia Championship.